 # you can run our tox21 benchmark (deepchem) root@xxxxxxxxxxxxx:~/mydir# wget https://raw.githubusercontent.com/deepchem/deepchem/master/examples/benchmark.py (deepchem) root@xxxxxxxxxxxxx:~/mydir# python benchmark.py -d tox21 -m graphconv -s random

-script will ensure that you are installing from the source.
+Installing via these steps will ensure you are installing from the source.

 First, please clone the deepchem repository from GitHub.